Wildlife on Mercer Island

 Deer

 Deer are one of the most familiar animals in Washington State, and local sightings have become more frequent.
 While most agree that they are beautiful and graceful, their fondness for grazing in gardens and on landscape plants can try the patience of many Island residents.
 Deer particularly enjoy the Island because of the lack of natural predators and regulations banning hunting.
 The City has no legal authority to regulate the deer population and the State implements all the protection policies in place for deer in Washington.
-At NO time is it lawful to hunt deer in the City of Mercer Island.
-Learn about living with deer.
+At NO time is it lawful to hunt deer within the City of Mercer Island.

 Raccoon